EesunMoon/EesunMoon/README.md

 # Eesun Moon
 I am a Master’s student in **Computer Science** at Columbia University, specializing in Machine Learning.
-From June to August 2025, I've worked at **Samsung Research America** in Mountain View, California as an **AI Algorithm/NPU Simulator Intern**, (and was invited to extend my internship through December 5, 2025!).
+From June to August 2025, I've worked at **Samsung Research America** in Mountain View, California as an **AI Algorithm/NPU Simulator Intern**, and was invited to extend the internship through December 5, 2025.
 Previously, I earned dual Bachelor’s degrees in **Intelligent Mechatronics Engineering** and **Data Science** from Sejong University in February 2024.

 📄 [View Public Resume (PDF)](https://github.com/EesunMoon/EesunMoon/blob/main/Resume_Eesun%20Moon_github.pdf)